danielbodnar/awesome-stars/README.md

 ## crawler

+- [Malwarize/webpalm](https://github.com/Malwarize/webpalm) - WebPalm is a powerful command-line tool for website mapping and web scraping.
+With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
+It can also ext
 - [SkywalkerDarren/chatWeb](https://github.com/SkywalkerDarren/chatWeb) - ChatWeb can crawl web pages, read PDF, DOCX, TXT, and extract the main content, then answer your questions based on the content, or summarize the key points.
 - [s0md3v/Photon](https://github.com/s0md3v/Photon) - Incredibly fast crawler designed for OSINT.
 - [codelucas/newspaper](https://github.com/codelucas/newspaper) - News, full-text, and article metadata extraction in Python 3.
 Advanced docs: